farazfazli/AndroidTestMaker/README.md

 # AndroidTestMaker
 Automated Android Blackbox Testing.
 Save a dump of kernel input events, and replay them.
 Tests are saved on the device, so you can run them later.
+No root required.

 ## To record a test
 ```